IN STOCK & SHIPS FAST!

 The 1995-2002 Range Rover P38A Chassis is built with the following suspension components:

-1995-2002 Range Rover P38A Chassis Shock Absorbers (x4)- a metal tubing filled with gas-charged hydraulic fluid that is connected to the wheel of a vehicle in order to reduce the effects of vertical travel on a rough surface which controls the bounciness, and therefore comfort, of a vehicle.
+1995-2002 Range Rover P38A Chassis Shock Absorbers (x4)- a metal tubing filled with gas-charged hydraulic fluid that is connected to the wheel of a vehicle to reduce the effects of vertical travel on a rough surface which controls the bounciness and therefore, comfort, of a vehicle.

-1995-2002 Range Rover P38A Chassis Height Sensors (x4)- a linkage located near each wheel of a vehicle with any electronic suspension that, either mechanically or electronically, constantly measures the height of the vehicle, and reports this information back to the control module so that the computer can identify if changes in height need to be adjusted accordingly.
-The ride height sensor is a moving part, and like all moving parts, they will eventually wear out.
+1995-2002 Range Rover P38A Chassis Height Sensors (x4)- a linkage located near each wheel of a vehicle with any electronic suspension that, either mechanically or electronically, constantly measures the height of the vehicle and reports this information back to the control module so that the computer can identify if changes in height need to be adjusted accordingly.
+The ride height sensor is a moving part; like all moving parts, it will eventually wear out.

-1995-2002 Range Rover P38A Chassis Air Lines- tubes that run from a compressor (air suspension) to the air struts which carry pressurized air to the air bags components in order to adjust the height of the vehicle, respectively.
+1995-2002 Range Rover P38A Chassis Air Lines- tubes that run from a compressor (air suspension) to the air struts, which carry pressurized air to the air bags components to adjust the height of the vehicle, respectively.

 1995-2002 Range Rover P38A Chassis Compressor- creates/sends pressurized to active suspension components.
 When the air suspension starts leaking, the compressor/pump starts working harder to try to keep the system inflated.
 By the time air suspension leaks down completely, sitting the vehicle on its tires, the compressor will either have failed or be well on its way to full failure.
 Buying replacement struts and taking the time to install them only to find out the compressor still needs to be replaced can be very frustrating, time-consuming, and expensive.

-1995-2002 Range Rover P38A Chassis Dryer Assembly- used to keep moisture out of air lines and air springs in order to prevent freezing and internal cracking of these parts.
-Once air suspension starts leaking, moisture will build-up throughout the air system.
+1995-2002 Range Rover P38A Chassis Dryer Assembly- used to keep moisture out of air lines and air springs to prevent freezing and internal cracking of these parts.
+Once air suspension starts leaking, moisture will build up throughout the air system.
 Moisture damages the air suspension from the inside.
 The dryer will need to be replaced in order to eliminate the moisture and prevent any further damage.

-1995-2002 Range Rover P38A Chassis Suspension Control Module- a computer which is responsible for the operations of the air suspension system and maintaining the vehicles correct ride height.
+1995-2002 Range Rover P38A Chassis Suspension Control Module- a computer that is responsible for the operations of the air suspension system and maintaining the vehicle's correct ride height.

 1995-2002 Range Rover P38A Chassis O-rings- Although they are the least expensive parts of the air suspension, they are responsible for maintaining the seal where all of the air lines connect.
 Be sure to replace the O-rings when repairing any air suspension system.